Compositionality of Rewriting Rules with Conditions: Compositional associative Double-Pushout rewriting with conditions

 \end{definition}

-For later convenience, we will employ the shorthand notation $\dot{\equiv}$ to signify \emph{``equivalence under the constraint of admissibility''}\footnote{We choose to not make the linear rule with respect to which admissibility is required explicit in our notation $\dot{\equiv}$, since it may be inferred uniquely from the structure of the conditions that are related in any given formula.}: \begin{definition} Let $r=\rSpan{O}{o}{K}{i}{I}\in \Lin{\bfC}$ be a linear rule and $\ac{c}_I,\tilde{\ac{c}}_I$ conditions over $I$.
+For later convenience, we will employ the shorthand notation $\dot{\equiv}$ to signify \emph{``equivalence under the constraint of admissibility''}~\footnote{Following the standard notational convention in the rewriting literature, we choose to not make the linear rule with respect to which admissibility is required explicit in our notation $\dot{\equiv}$, since we will only utilize this form of equivalence in situations where the nature of this rule will be clear from the given context.}: \begin{definition} Let $r=\rSpan{O}{o}{K}{i}{I}\in \Lin{\bfC}$ be a linear rule and $\ac{c}_I,\tilde{\ac{c}}_I$ conditions over $I$.
 Then we define

 \end{definition}